 Throughout our years of preparing and filing FDA submissions, Camargo has often encountered sponsors who cannot file an NDA or BLA within expected timeframes, most commonly due to a failure to start and complete prerequisite activities before the targeted filing date.
 In this post, we will highlight those requirements that seem to be the most misunderstood.

-The timeline for certain CMC documentation depends on the type of NDA to be submitted.
+The timeline for certain chemistry, manufacturing, and controls (CMC) documentation depends on the type of NDA to be submitted.
 When developing a novel therapy, sponsors can modify certain aspects of their CMC execution as clinical testing progresses.
 However – particularly in rare disease programs with only one Phase 3 trial, often of short duration – sponsors many times find themselves ready to file clinical data before completing the minimum 12 months of stability testing on the to-be-marketed finished product and API.

 On the other hand, an NDA for a drug improvement product utilizing the 505(b)(2) pathway typically has a Phase 1 bridging study, for which the drug product and API generally need to be at the to-be-manufactured stage.
 In addition, the testing and specifications should be nearly completed prior to initiation of the Phase 1 study and included in the IND.